pedrotorreao/networkyo/README.md

 ### Layer 5 - Session (Connection establishment, TLS)

-Maintains connections and is responsible for controlling ports and sessions.
+- **Purpose**: Maintains connections and is responsible for controlling ports and sessions.
 The time between the opening and closing of a connection is known as session.
 This Layer also ensures that the session stays open long enough to transfer all the data being exchanged, and finishes the session to avoid wasting resources.
 The session layer also synchronizes data tranfers with checkpoints.
-For example, if a `100MB` file is being transferred, the Session Layer could set a checkpoint every `5MB`.
+  - For example, if a `100MB` file is being transferred, the Session Layer could set a checkpoint every `5MB`.
 This way, in the event that some error happens during the transference when `58MB` have already been transferred, the session could be resumed from the last checkpoint, i.e. `55MB`, and only `45MB` would be left to transfer instead of having to transfer the whole file again.
+- **Examples**: Session management.
+- **Devices/Processes**: Session management software libraries, application-level gateways (ALGs).

 ### Layer 4 - Transport (UDP, TCP)

-Transmits data using transmission protocols such as TCP and UDP.
+- **Purpose**: Transmits data using transmission protocols such as TCP and UDP.
 Layer responsible for end-to-end communication between two devices.
 This includes taking data from the Session Layer and breaking it up into chunks called _**segments**_ before sending it to the Network layer.
 The Transport layer on the receiving end is responsible for reassembling the _**segments**_ into data that the Session layer can consume.
 This layer also performs flow control and error control.
 Flow control determines an optimal speed of transmission to ensure that one device do not overwhelm the other.
 Error control makes sure that the data received is complete, and request a retransmission if it isn't.
+- **Examples**: TCP (Transmission Control Protocol), UDP (User Datagram Protocol) segments.
+- **Devices/Processes**: Firewalls, load balancers.

 ```
 SEGMENTATION +--------> TRANSPORT +--------> REASSEMBLY